jgm/djot.js/README.md

 ## Script API

+These are available after you run `npm install`, which will install the library's build dependencies:

 | `npm run ...`    | Description                                    |
 | ---------------- | -----------                                    |
 | `build`          | Compile and bundle sources to `lib` and `dist` |